tdwg/bdq/tg2/_review/docs/tutorial/index.md

 > **Alternative Pattern: metric + analytical threshold**
 >
 > In some cases, the relationship between the value of an `Information Element` and fitness for use is not well captured as a single `Validation` rule.
-In those situations a `Single Record` `Measure` can return a numeric metric that consumers of `Data Quality Reports` can interpret using an analytical threshold that is specific to their `Use Case` (for example, using [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS) and applying a threshold such as “duration ≤ 86401 seconds” to identify records with day-level temporal precision).
+In those situations a `SingleRecord` `Measure` can return a numeric metric that consumers of `Data Quality Reports` can interpret using an analytical threshold that is specific to their `Use Case` (for example, using [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS) and applying a threshold such as “duration ≤ 86401 seconds” to identify records with day-level temporal precision).

 ### 4.4 Name the Test (non-normative)